Hi! I’m the founder and CEO of Sherpaa, the pioneers of Virtual Primary Care.

 Lead Author on a successful Petition to the FDA to include a black box warning on all fluoroquinolones

-Lead Author on a pending Petition to the FDA to ban Third Generation Oral Contraceptives Containing Desogestrel Due to Increased Risk of Venous Thrombosis
+Lead Author on a Petition to the FDA to ban Third Generation Oral Contraceptives Containing Desogestrel Due to Increased Risk of Venous Thrombosis

 Masters in Public Health, Johns Hopkins Bloomberg School of Public Health